jamesmcginnis/crab-camera-card/info.md

 ## Features

 - 📹 **Scrollable camera strip** — swipe through all your cameras in a single row
-- 🖼️ **Still Image mode** — latest snapshot, auto-refreshed on a configurable interval and on state change
+- 🖼️ **Still Image mode** — displays the latest recording snapshot from your Ring camera, updated automatically whenever Home Assistant detects a new recording
-- 🕐 **Timestamp pill** — time the image was last updated, overlaid in the top-right corner of each still thumbnail
+- 🕐 **Timestamp pill** — each still thumbnail shows the time of the last Ring activity, sourced directly from the `sensor.<camera>_last_activity` entity
 - 🟢 **Live Feed mode** — true live stream in each thumbnail (HLS, WebRTC, MJPEG)
 - 🔍 **Tap to view** — full-screen popup with live stream, mute toggle and fullscreen button
 - 🔇 **Mute toggle** and **⛶ Fullscreen** button in the popup